Raphhh/puppy-application/README.md

 #### From AppController

-If you work with the AppController objet.
+If you work with the AppController object.

 ```php
 $appController->getService('myService');